 Information captured from these sites can be collated and evaluated to generate a subject profile, as shown below:

-Social media investigations can be used for criminal and corporate enquiries and has become a vital tool in society where data is being generated at an increasing rate every day.
+Expert analysis of social media can be used for criminal and corporate enquiries and has become a vital tool in a society where data is being generated at an increasing rate every day.
 This information is both free and accessible to the public and can provide valuable insight and evidence that other methods of investigation fail to achieve.